 compilation of articles that illustrates different perspectives of the intersection of freedom of religion or belief and sexuality by various authors who participated in the 2016 Conference.
 Most of the articles testify to their authors’ personal commitment in an area, which currently seems to be the main test field for sticking to holistic human rights approach.

 8-10 June 2016

 The United Nations Special Rapporteur on freedom of religion or belief in collaboration with Muslim for Progressive Values organised a conference on

-“Freedom of Religion or Belief and Sexuality” from 8 to 10 June 2016.
-The conference provided an opportunity for the participants to share with each other their experiences in various contexts in relation to the chosen theme of focus.
+“Freedom of Religion or Belief and Sexuality” to provide an opportunity for the participants to share their experiences in various contexts in relation to the chosen theme of focus.
 It aimed to understand the resistance, obstacles and conflicts that exist in allegedly contradictory human rights issues such as the right to freedom of religion or belief and rights of LGBTI persons.
 The conference also identified the patterns of inter-sectional discrimination that people have been facing due to their expressions of religious identities or sexuality.
 Furthermore, it sought to explore the range of initiatives that have been taken to address discrimination or violence in the name of religion committed against those who express their religious identities or sexuality openly.
 Finally, the conference explored new synergies for better future cooperation among the participants in their work.

 See Conference Summary (low resolution version |

 Feature story: Religion, belief and women’s rights

 UN human rights chief, Navi Pillay, warned against the reassertion of discriminatory practices against women amid political transition in the Middle East and North Africa.